WARP-LAB/WARP-GUIDES-WEBPACK/08-analysis-code-splitting/readme.md

 # Result

 See `webpacktest-08-analysis-code-splitting` directory.
-Images and fonts have to be copied to `src/..` from `media/..`.
+Images and fonts have to be copied to `src/..` from `media/..`, otherwise build fill fail.

 ---
 # Next

-We will look about some webpack plugins for getting started with PWA.
+webpack plugins for getting started with PWA